Inflammation of the adenoids: causes and treatment

 - The appearance of tearfulness, irritability.

-Most often, inflammation of the adenoids occurs in children from 3 to 12 years old.
-Nevertheless, sometimes this ailment can occur in adults, the symptoms are almost the same.
+Most often, inflammation of the adenoids occurs in children aged 3 and 12 years.
+However, sometimes this disease can also occur in adults; the symptoms are almost the same.

 The course of the disease is usually characterized by several stages.
 At the first, initial stage, it becomes harder for the patient to breathe during sleep, so breathing through the mouth occurs.
 Sometimes there is mucous discharge, but during the day the patient feels normal.

-In the second stage, all symptoms become worse.
-The mouth is open almost constantly, due to poor air access, short-term respiratory stops, snoring appear.
+In the second stage, all symptoms become stronger.
+The mouth is open almost constantly; due to poor air access, short-term pauses in breathing and snoring occur.
 For this reason, a person does not get enough sleep, which leads to weakness and chronic fatigue.

-The third stage of the development of the disease is the most severe.
-The patient begins to hear poorly, he practically cannot breathe through his nose.
+The third stage of development of the disease is the most severe.
+The patient begins to hear poorly, and he practically cannot breathe through his nose.

 Inflamed adenoids: causes

 The reasons are very different.
-Inflammation of the adenoids is an independent disease, but inflammatory processes occurring in the human body can also provoke it.
+Inflammation of the adenoids is an independent disease, but it can also be triggered by inflammatory processes occurring in the human body.

-In children, the disease can develop when an infection enters the body, an allergic reaction to some foods, severe hypothermia.
-Even poor ecology, as well as hereditary predisposition, can contribute to the onset of the disease.
+In children, the disease can develop when an infection enters the body, an allergic reaction to some foods, or severe hypothermia.
+Even poor ecology, as well as hereditary predisposition, can contribute to the occurrence of the disease.

-In adults, such factors can be allergic reactions or infectious or viral diseases transferred in childhood.
-In addition, the risk group includes people suffering from obesity, disruption of the endocrine system, chronic rhinitis or have a genetic predisposition.
-There are also cases of relapses of the disease: for example, a person has already had inflammation of the adenoids earlier, but due to a poorly performed operation, lymphoid tissues began to grow again.
+In adults, such factors may be allergic reactions or infectious or viral diseases suffered in childhood.
+In addition, the risk group includes people suffering from obesity, disruption of the endocrine system, chronic runny nose or having a genetic predisposition.
+There are also cases of relapse of the disease: for example, a person has already had inflammation of the adenoids before, but due to a poorly performed operation, the lymphoid tissues began to grow again.

-If delayed with treatment, inflammation of the adenoids can have serious consequences.
-For adults, this is fraught with hearing impairment and frequent infectious diseases.
-For children, the negative consequences are even greater: speech impairment occurs, the supply of oxygen to the brain deteriorates, as a result of which the child may study worse, become lethargic, apathetic.
+If treatment is delayed, inflammation of the adenoids can have serious consequences.
+For adults, this is fraught with hearing loss and frequent infectious diseases.
+For children, the negative consequences are even greater: speech impairment occurs, oxygen supply to the brain deteriorates, as a result of which the child may study worse, become lethargic, and apathetic.
 May appear allergic reactions, frequent colds.
 Therefore, it is important to start fighting the disease as early as possible.

 Treatment of inflammation of the adenoids